chancefavorsthepreparedmind/blusb_cli_win/blusb_conversion_operators_guide.md

 #### Changing the LED power source

-If you have not bought a replacement LED daughterboard and would like to increase the maximum brightness level of the original status LEDs in BT mode, you can bypass the onboard LDO (output: 2.2V) and power the LEDs directly from the battery (output: 3.7V).
+If you have not bought a replacement LED daughterboard and would like to increase the maximum brightness level of the original status LEDs in BT mode, you can bypass the onboard LDO (output: 2.2V) and power the LEDs directly from the battery (output: 3.7V) by setting J2 so that the lower two pins will be shorted.
 This will also enable you to use LEDs that require a higher forward-bias voltage (s.a. blue LEDs).

 #### Connecting the battery and NTC